SnapMonk

 SnapMonkCanva

-Built specifically for app store screenshotsYesNo — general design tool with screenshot templates
+Built specifically for app store screenshotsYesNo, a general design tool with screenshot templates

 AI screenshot generation (copy + layout from app description)YesLimited (Magic Design is general-purpose)